dunyaoguz/sparkify_redshift_dwh/README.md

 3. `example_data`: Includes example files from the raw data.
 4. `log_path_json.json`: Specifies the order of the keys in the json files for raw log data.
 5. `sql_queries.py`: Includes the SQL statements needed in creating and inserting data into Sparkifydb.
-6. `create_tables.py`: Creates the Sparkify STAR schema tables and the staging tables needed for data insertion in Redshift.
+6. `create_tables.py`: Creates the Sparkifydb STAR schema tables and the staging tables needed for data insertion.
 7. `etl.py`: Copies raw data from s3 buckets into staging tables, and inserts them into the Sparkifydb.
 8. `example.env`: This is an example of how your .env file should look like if you want to clone and run this project yourself.
 This is the file where your API keys and database passwords will reside.